jaydev/dotfiles/README.md

 - System Preferences settings
   * Swap control <--> caps lock and meta <--> option keys
   * Set bottom left and right corners to put the computer to sleep
-  * Enable tap with one finger to click
+  * Enable tap with one finger to click (if no Force Touch trackpad)
   * Disable natural scroll direction
   * Turn on FileVault
 - Enable Emacs keybindings and fast key repeat rate in KeyRemap4MacBook